cincanproject/cincan-command/README.md

 ## Supported platforms

 The `cincan` tool should run on fairly modern Linux distributions.
-It is not tested on MacOS, but there should be no blocking issues in principle.
+Entry level support for macOS is available - tested to work with macOS Catalina

-On Windows `cincan` **noes not work**, unfortunately.
+On Windows `cincan` **does not work**, unfortunately.

 ## Installation